nano256/hackzh23-scan-the-bank/README.md

 The `app` directory contains the heart of your crawler.
 The `crawler.py` must contain your crawler.
 If you want to split up your code feel free to put more files in there but make sure that executing `crawler.py` is starting your algorithm.
 Put all packages that your solution needs in the `requirements.txt` file.
 [Here](https://pip.pypa.io/en/stable/reference/requirements-file-format/) you can find an explanation of the syntax of pip requirements files.

 The `files` directory is where the files belong which the crawler has to label.
 We give you a few examples of files along with the corresponding labels so that you can examine their structure.
-You can download a ZIP file of them [here](https://drive.google.com/file/d/1KDqF4_NIhvvxdjyBgxTomzunPPWQxMDB/view?usp=sharing).
+You can download a ZIP file of them [here](https://drive.google.com/file/d/1Od4RSU7EdwOr6O2utblhjgLFGO-KBtHi/view?usp=sharing).
 Then create a `files` folder in the root directory of the repo and place the unzipped files in there.
 The labels can be found among the files in `labels.csv`.
 Don't worry about the naming of the other files, the names are randomized.

-<<<<<<< HEAD
 ## Definition of Sensitive Data

 Data that allows identification of a person only when combined with other pieces of information, including Customer identifiers, career data, and Personal IDs.